kden/kden.github.io/writing/AligningEPUBs.md

 # Conclusion

 As is often the case with Machine Learning problems you can get most of the way there with an unexpectedly simple solution: in this case, sentence length.
-(Which is probably why these problems and solutions are so beloved by hackathons.)
+(Which is probably why these sorts of problems and solutions are so beloved by hackathons.)
 Getting to perfection becomes exponentially harder.

-However, it would be great if we could build more talking books with volunteer readers.
-Human speech is a bottleneck in that process.That last twenty percent will be tougher.
+We covered some suggestions for other methods to try to improve accuracy, but I'd also be curious to see what users find to be "good enough."
+Depending on how the book is being used, it might not be a big deal to mislabel a few words.
+Or maybe it would be extremely frustrating.
+This might be a good stage to look at our audience and collect their feedback.